Optical response and nonlinear Hall response of twisted bilayer graphene in the insulating state: Introduction

 There are many different symmetry-breaking candidate states for the MATBG at half-filling\cite{PhysRevX.10.031034}.
 Optical response can be an experimental method to distinguish these symmetry-breaking states, for example, a time-reversal breaking state may give rise to Hall response ($\sigma_{xy}(\omega)\neq 0$).
 The nonlinear Hall response (a second-order response) can also be applied to distinguish these insulating states.
 The nonlinear Hall effect\cite{PhysRevLett.115.216806,2020arXiv200409742D,Du2019,PhysRevLett.123.246602} originates from the anomalous velocity generated by the Berry curvature.
 In time-reversal invariant system, under time-reversal transformation, the Berry curvature transforms as $\Omega(k)=-\Omega(-k)$, so the total Berry curvature dipole\cite{PhysRevLett.115.216806,PhysRevLett.123.196403} is 0 after integrate over the whole Brillouin zone.
-However, when electric field is applied to the system, the fermi surface is shifted, and the Berry curvature is not symmetric under time-reversal, leading to a net anomalous velocity and giving rise to a Hall response.
-The different chemical potential dependence feature of Berry curvature dipole may help us to identify which state the insulating state is in.\\
+However, when electric field is applied to the system, the fermi surface is shifted, and the Berry curvature is not symmetric under time-reversal, leading to a net anomalous velocity and giving rise to a Hall response.\\

 In this work, we study the response in the scheme of mean-field approximation.
 We consider the spin-valley polarized (SPVP) state, spin-polarized quantum Hall (SPQH) state, spin-polarized valley Hall (SPVH) state, and spin polarized Kramers-intervalley coherence (SPKIVC) state.
-We find that the optical conductivity of SPVP shows a two-peak feature, which is different from that of the other three states, and the other three states can be distinguished from the chemical dependence of the Berry curvature dipole.
-The rest of this paper is organized as following.
-In Sec.II, we introduce the model of TBG and add different mean-field terms to gap this Hamiltonian.
+We find the behavior of conductivity and nonlinear Hall response in different experimental conditions can help us distinguish the four insulating states.
+This paper is organized as follows, in sec II, we introduce the model of TBG, and add different mean field term to gap the flat band.
 In Sec.III, we calculate the optical conductivity and the Berry curvature dipole.
-We give a conclusion in Sec.IV.
-The details of our calculation are given in the appendix.\\
+We give a conclusion in Sec.IV and out main result is summarized in Table I. The details of our calculation are given in the appendix.\\